Nalhin/Navigation/README.md

 #### Manual download

-Visit [geofabrik website](http://download.geofabrik.de/europe) and download any .osm.bzip of choice.
+Visit [geofabrik website](http://download.geofabrik.de/europe) and download any .osm.bzip file.
 Rename the downloaded file to ``osm-data.osm.bz2`` and move it to the `data` directory.

 ### Build the application